-Having the right information is absolutely vital for professionals as is essential guides for senior people or those genuinely helping them, for the prevention of financial senior exploitation and fraud.
+Having the right knowledge is absolutely vital for professionals as this is such an important issue to be accross and it's essential to be informed to assist senior retirement clients and those genuinely helping them in the prevention of financial senior exploitation and fraud.

 Founder and CEO

-Over the past eight years, Anne McGowan as Chief Executive of Protecting Seniors Wealth, director, strategic consultant, author, training workshop facilitator and keynote speaker presentation presenter, brings specialised skills and expertise, along with her extensive knowledge gained over years of investigations into the growing unwanted trend of financial senior exploitation and working on programs for better solutions to improve outcomes.
+Anne McGowan is Chief Executive, expert consultant, author, training facilitator, keynote speaker bringing a range of skills and extensive knowledge gained over years of investigations into the growing unwanted trend of financial senior exploitation and fraud, working on programs for better solutions to improve outcomes.

-Anne McGowan’s business, consulting and educator background began in banking, then for over a decade as a professional public relations consultant, establishing a successful public relations company consulting for corporations and high-level executives, and later utilising that extensive expertise in teaching adult business communications studies and course preparation.
+Anne's business and consultancy and educator background began in banking.
+Then as a public relations company managing director and consultant established a successful communications company AM Communications Ltd consulting for prominent corporations and high-level executives.
+Later utilising this extensive expertise teaching tertiary business communications studies and course development.

-Ethical behaviour tends to be good for business and involves demonstrating respect for key moral principles that include honesty, fairness, equality, dignity, diversity and individual rights.
+Ethical behaviour and acting in clients best interests and meeting clients best interests duty now a requirement by regulators is good for business and involves demonstrating respect for moral principles including honesty, fairness, equality, dignity, diversity and individual rights.

-She was a featured keynote speaker and delivered training sessions and workshops for corporations, Continuing Professional Development training platforms, numerous financial adviser and professionals’ associations and seniors’ groups, and was invited to be an elder abuse committee member with a high-level financial services organisation, invited to attend Forums in Australia and the United States, and has prepared submissions for Elder Abuse Inquiries, the most recent being the Royal Commission into Aged Care.
+As a keynote speaker delivering training sessions, professional development and workshops for corporations in the financial services industry, professionals’ associations and seniors’ groups, Anne was invited to be an elder abuse committee member with a financial services peak body, invited to attend Forums in Australia and the United States, and has prepared submissions for Elder Abuse Inquiries.

-Often referred to as senior or elder financial abuse, when Anne was first compelled to delve into the issue, after hearing extensively the real-life stories told by people who experienced it first-hand, it became obvious financial abuse leads to other forms of abuse, and the bar can be raised significantly towards prevention by gaining and sharing knowledge, research and data, system changes, and the delivery of very specific education and training.
+First compelled to delve into the issue after hearing extensively of the real-life stories told by people with first-hand experience, it's obvious the unwanted trend is still growing and financial abuse leads to other forms of abuse.
+The bar can be raised significantly towards prevention by gaining and sharing knowledge, research and data, and the delivery of very specific and effective education and training programs.